yorukot/superfile/website/src/content/docs/getting-started/tutorial.md

 ![demo](https://github.com/yorukot/superfile/assets/107802416/ddd9f05c-b39b-4f55-838b-d248c845a589)

 ### Navigation
-You can put focus on the sidebar by pressing `b`.
+You can put focus on the sidebar by pressing `s`.

 Press `p` to focus the processbar.